-And as I go through each of these supplements one by one, most of the time they aren't quite sure why they are taking them or whether or not taking them improved their situation in any way.
+And as I go through each of these supplements one by one, most of the time they aren’t quite sure why they are taking them or whether or not taking them improves their situation in any way.

-If you are taking any type of supplement, including thyroid specific supplements, you better know why you are taking it and, ideally, you better be feeling some benefit!
+If you are taking any type of supplement, including thyroid-specific supplements, you better know why you are taking it and, ideally, you better be feeling some benefit!

-If you are taking thyroid supplements, or adrenal supplements, or weight loss supplements and you are not seeing any improvement in your thyroid, adrenal health, or weight then it may be time to swap out your therapies.
+If you are taking thyroid supplements, adrenal supplements, or weight loss supplements and you are not seeing any improvement in your thyroid, adrenal health, or weight then it may be time to swap out your therapies.

 Please realize, however, that you must give your supplements an adequate “shot” before throwing them out!

 When it comes to your adrenals and your thyroid, the time you should give can be anywhere from 6 to 8 weeks because these hormone systems are often slow to respond.